 - May leak or crack

-- Only delivers purified water where filter is mounted
+- Only delivers purified water where the filter is mounted

 Here are some tips to keep in mind when choosing a faucet-mounted filter: